Reflective Journaling For A Simpler Life: A Simple Habit To Declutter Your Mind

 Writing As A Tool For Simplification

 As Joan Didion observed, “I don’t know what I think until I write it down.”
+Writing is not just expression—it is a form of thinking.

 “The mind becomes lighter when the unnecessary is made visible and released onto the page.”